The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 Lesley joined the Centre for Journalism in July 2010 to develop the academic provision of law within the Centre.

-Geoff Craig will join the Centre in January 2013 as Professor of Journalism and Director of Research.
+Geoff Craig is Professor of Journalism and Director of Research at the centre.
 He is the author of The Media, Politics and Public LIfe and Slow Living (with Wendy Parkins) and the co-editor of Informing Voters?
 Politics, Media and the New Zealand Election 2008 (with Chris Rudd and Janine Hayward).
 Professor Craig took his undergraduate degree at Macquarie University, Sydney, and has a Masters degree in Journalism from Columbia University, New York.
 He completed his PhD at the University of Wales, Cardiff.
 Professor Craig worked as a correspondent for Reuters Australia and has taught at Murdoch University and the University of Canberra in Australia and most recently at the University of Otago in New Zealand.
 Geoff Craig leads the Centre for Journalism's research strategy and is also responsible for the teaching of Politics and Political Communications to students in the BA in Journalism and the News Industry and the MA in Multimedia Journalism.
 Professor Craig conducts research on political interviews and leaders' debates, environmental journalism, and topics relating to journalism, democracy, and the public sphere.
 He welcomes enquiries from prospective postgraduate students on any of these areas of research interest.

 Rob Bailey is a former news editor and chief reporter of the Kent Messenger in Maidstone, the country’s biggest-selling weekly weekday newspaper.
 He is a former KM Group reporter of the year.
 He joined the Kent Messenger as editorial assistant in September 1999 and took his first reporting job on the first UK paper founded in the new millennium, the Swanley Messenger.
 He went on to work on titles across Kent, including two stints at the Kent Messenger’s flagship Maidstone edition.
 He also worked as senior press officer for social services at Kent County Council.
 He is an alumnus of the University of Kent, having graduated with a BA in English and Philosophy in 1999.